shijistar/enum-plus/README.md

 ---

-#### 💡 Enable Localization for Enum Labels
+#### 💡 Internationalization for Enum Names and Labels

 Support internationalization.
-Set the `label` field to a localization key, it can display the corresponding text based on the current language environment.
-For more information, please refer to the [Localization](#localization) section.
+Set the `label` field to a localization key, so that it displays the corresponding text based on the current language environment.
+Please refer to the [Localization](#localization) section for more details.

 ```js
 WeekEnum.label(1); // Monday or 星期一, depending on the current locale